Secluded & Quiet Islands In Greece

 Skyros is a perfect place for those who love long beach days, with the pristine shore for swimming, exploring the seabed, and enjoying the most traditional seafood in a tranquil tavern by the sea.

-The island is a paradise for outdoor activities; it is possible to venture into one of the ancient footpaths that cross the island if you are a fan of hiking and discovering forgotten churches and villages, as well as stunning sea views.
+The island is a paradise for outdoor activities; it is possible to venture into one of the ancient footpaths that cross the island if you are a fan of hiking and discovering forgotten churches and picturesque villages, as well as stunning sea views.

 Where To Stay In Skyros